Psalm 42: Judaism

-Fathers of the Church
+Church Fathers

 In his discourse on this psalm, Saint Augustine of Hippo says that it corresponds to the longings of the Church.

 Catholic Church

 In the Rule of St. Benedict (530) this psalm was the fourth of those assigned to the second nocturn of Monday matins.
 In the Roman Breviary promulgated by Pope Pius V in 1568, it is the fourth in Tuesday matins.
 In the 1911 Reform of the Roman Breviary by Pope Pius X, it appears, divided into two parts, in Tuesday sext.
 In the post-Vatican II Liturgy of the Hours it is the first psalm in lauds on the Monday of the second of the four weeks over which the psalter is spread.
 In the Roman Missal, the responsorial psalm sung after a reading is several times composed of verses from this psalm, as at the Easter Vigil and at Masses for the Dead.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, the text begins "Like as a hart".
 The psalm is appointed to be read on the evening of the eighth day of the month.